2sic/2sxc-docs/2sxc Docs Generator/basics/licenses-features/index.md

 Basically if you become a supporter of 2sxc, you will get some goodies as a special thanks.
 Goodies include:

-1. Ability to paste images from clipboard into file-fields and wysiwyg
+1. Ability to paste images from clipboard into file-fields and wysiwyg.
+  (note: this works with all kinds of bitmap, but will not work if the image has transparent parts, because transparency in the clipboard isn't standardized)
 1. Hide "sponsored with 💖 by 2sic" on ADAM
-1. Enhance automatic `<picture>` tag generation to automatically include better formats like WebP
+1. Enhance automatic `<picture>` tag generation to include newer formats like WebP automatically

 ### Enterprise CMS License